alexpolt/alexpolt.github.io/src/values.md

   to functional style of programming (add to that immutability).

   Even if you use pointers in your data, you still can maintain value semantics for them.
-Here is a wrapper over a pointer that provides value-like behaviour:
+Here is a wrapper over a pointer that provides value-like behavior:

     template<class T0> struct value_wrapper {